-Gene Editing has been made way easier thanks to CRISPR but managing your genome editing workflow can be a challenge.
+Gene Editing has been made much easier thanks to CRISPR but managing your genome editing workflow can be a challenge.
 London-based Desktop Genetics wants to solve this problem and just raised additional funding to accelerate its development.

 That’s what Desktop Genetics wants to solve by managing all your genome editing workflow, as illustrated in the figure below.